-1f.
 Materials provide opportunities for students to engage in a volume and variety of reading to support their reading at grade level by the end of the school year, including accountability structures for independent reading.

+Guiding question:

-0/1/2 Guiding question: Are students reading a volume and variety of texts both through interacting with the teacher and/or classmates or independently in school or outside of the classroom? -- ------- ---
+Are students reading a volume and variety of texts both through interacting with the teacher and/or classmates or independently in school or outside of the classroom?

-- Review all materials for texts identified as either a required text or suggested including texts for guided reading and independent reading.
-Include texts such as a basal reader, guided readers, a variety of genres, big books, predictable texts, decodable texts, phonetically controlled readers, and/or wordless picture books. - Review anchor texts and text sets for a range of content and topics. - Look across units and chapters for guidance around how much/how many texts students should read to build their reading to develop skills and to increase their knowledge.
+• Review all materials for texts identified as either a required text or a suggested text, including texts for guided reading and independent reading.
+Include texts such as the basal reader, anchor texts, guided readers, trade books, supplemental texts (print or online), and chapter books.

-- Look in materials for opportunities for independent reading. - Look in Teacher Edition for suggested reading logs or journals, which service as student accountability.
+- Review anchor texts and text sets for a range of text types, genres, disciplines, and topics. - Look across units and chapters for guidance around how much/how many texts students should read to build their reading to develop skill and to increase their knowledge. - Look in the materials for opportunities for independent reading. - Look in the Teacher Edition for suggested reading logs or journals, which service as student accountability.

-- What is the amount of instructional time allocated for students to read independently with grade-level text? - What is the amount of instructional time allocated for students to read a breadth of texts on various topics? - What is the amount of instructional time allocated for students to read a large quantity of texts? - How are opportunities for student choice provided? - How do instructional materials specifically discuss range and volume of reading?
-Consider whole texts, partial texts, text sets, and texts for independent reading. - How are more challenging texts and remedial texts suggested to students in the curriculum maps? - Is there a proposed schedule for when students will engage in independent reading? - Is there a tracking system (possibly with a student component) to ensure accountability for all readers?
+- What is the amount of instructional time allocated for students to read independently with grade-level text? - What is the amount of instructional time allocated for students to read a breadth of texts on various topics? - What is the amount of instructional time allocated for students to read a large quantity of texts? - How are opportunities for student choice provided? - How do instructional materials specifically address range and volume of reading?
+Consider whole texts, partial texts, and text sets. - How are more challenging texts and remedial texts suggested to students in the curriculum map? - Is there a proposed schedule for when students will engage in independent reading? - Is there a tracking system (possibly with a student component) to ensure accountability for all readers?

+0 points: Does Not Meet Expectations

+Materials DO NOT meet ANY of the

+requirements of this indicator.

-0 points: Does Not Meet Expectations 1 point: Partially Meets Expectations 2 points: Meets Expectations Materials DO NOT meet ANY of the Materials DO NOT meet ALL of the Materials meet ALL of the requirements of this requirements of this indicator. requirements of this indicator. indicator.
+1 point: Partially Meets Expectations Materials DO NOT meet ALL of the requirements of this indicator.

-- Instructional materials clearly identify opportunities and supports for students to engage in reading a variety of texts to become independent readers at the grade level. - Instructional materials clearly identify opportunities and supports for students to engage in a volume of reading as they grow toward reading independence at the grade level. - There is sufficient teacher guidance to foster independence for all readers. - There is a proposed schedule for independent reading. - There is a tracking system (which may include a student component) to track independent reading. - Most texts are organized with built in supports/scaffolds to foster independence. - Independent reading procedures are included in the lessons.
+- Instructional materials clearly identify opportunities and supports for students to engage in reading a variety of text types and genres to become independent readers at the grade level. - Instructional materials clearly identify opportunities and supports for students to engage in a volume of reading as they grow toward reading independence at the grade level. - There is sufficient teacher guidance to foster independence for all readers. - There is a proposed schedule for independent reading. - There is a tracking system (which may include a student component) to track independent reading. - Most texts are organized with built in supports/scaffolds to foster independent reading.

+• Independent reading procedures are included in the lessons.